animesh-007/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am generally interested in deep learning algorithms for computer vision.
+I have been involved in the development of projects on Image classification, Semantic segmentation, Instance Segmentation, and Instance Recognition.
 I love to actively contribute in OpenSource and take part in kaggle competitions.
 interests:
 - Computer Vision
 - Deep Learning